danielreuterwall/learning-akka/README.md

 Source code ported to Java from the original Scala implementation, https://github.com/nurkiewicz/learning-akka

-Make sure to checkout the excellent bolg post series from which this example application origins, http://nurkiewicz.blogspot.no/2012/10/your-first-message-discovering-akka.html
+Make sure to checkout the excellent blog post series from which this example application origins, http://nurkiewicz.blogspot.no/2012/10/your-first-message-discovering-akka.html
+Each incremental blog post implementaion has it's own tag in the repository:

+1. Step one: Simple Akka messaging implemention with random.org integration
+2. Step two: Request-response with java.util.Random implementation

 To try it out, simply run the application inside Maven: